beetbox/beets/contributing.md

 ### Code contribution ideas
 * We maintain a set of [issues marked as "bite-sized"](https://github.com/beetbox/beets/labels/bitesize).
 These are issues that would serve as a good introduction to the codebase.
 Claim one and start exploring!
-* Our [test coverage](https://codecov.io/github/beetbox/beets) is somewhat low.
-You can help out by finding low-coverage modules on Coveralls and adding new tests.
+* Like testing?
+Our [test coverage](https://codecov.io/github/beetbox/beets) is somewhat low.
+You can help out by finding low-coverage modules or checking out other [testing-related issues](https://github.com/beetbox/beets/labels/testing).
 * There are several ways to improve the tests in general (see [Testing](https://github.com/beetbox/beets/wiki/Testing)) and some places to think about performance optimization (see [Optimization](https://github.com/beetbox/beets/wiki/Optimization)).
 * Not all of our code is up to our coding conventions.
 In particular, the [API documentation][apidocs] are currently quite sparse.
 You can help by adding to the docstrings in the code and to the documentation pages themselves.